openshift/training/docs/02-install.md

 ### Note
-If you lose either the password or the console URL, you can find them in the `output.txt` file which is likely in the same folder in which you executed `openshift-install`.
+If you lose either the password or the console URL, you can find them in the `.openshift_install.log` file which is likely in the same folder in which you executed `openshift-install` (or the dir that you specified).
+For example:

+    tail -n5 /path/to/dir/.openshift_install.log

 ### Note
 If you open another terminal or log-out and log-in to the terminal again and